4

 Avg Cost*

-Across Vermont, there were 54 film / cinema / media studies graduates with average earnings and debt of $0 and $0 respectively.
+Across Vermont, there were 62 film/cinema/media studies graduates with average earnings and debt of $0 and $0 respectively.

-This year’s “Schools Highly Focused on Film Studies Major in Vermont” ranking looked at 4 colleges that offer degrees in a bachelor’s in film / cinema / media studies.
-The colleges and universities that top this list are recognized because their film / cinema / media studies program is one of the largest majors offered at the school.
+This year’s “Schools Highly Focused on Film Studies Major in Vermont” ranking looked at 4 colleges that offer degrees in a bachelor’s in film/cinema/media studies.
+This a ranking of the schools where the largest percentage of students has enrolled in film/cinema/media studies.

 Check out our ranking methodology for more information.